James Skevington - Lower Washborne Farm

 Getting the Golden Goose

-James has been farming at Lower Washborne farm since 1964 when his late father made the move from Bedfordshire to Totnes.
-In 1995 he joined Guy Watson at a meeting of interested farmers and made the decision to join the Riverford cooperative South Devon Organic Producers and convert to organic.
+James has been farming at Lower Washbourne farm since 1964 when his late father made the move from Bedfordshire to Totnes.
+In 1995 he joined the Riverford cooperative of South Devon Organic Producers and converted to organic.

 Over the last few years James has made a new addition to his farm: geese.
 For James, keeping organic geese doesn’t just mean free-range but also provides assurances to his customers that his geese are not fed on GM feed, given routine antibiotics, or kept in large flocks.